Published 8 September 2022

-- 20.5 million antidepressant drugs were prescribed.
-This is a 2% increase from 20.2 million items in the previous quarter, and a 7% increase from 19.2 million items for the same quarter in 2020/21.
+- there were an estimated 21.2 million antidepressant drugs prescribed, a 1.17% increase from the 21.0 million items in the previous quarter, and a 3.58% increase from the 20.5 million items compared with the same quarter in 2020/21

-In the 16-month period since the implementation of lockdown measures during the coronavirus (COVID-19) pandemic, between March 2020 and June 2021:
+In the 28-month period since the implementation of lockdown measures during the coronavirus (COVID-19) pandemic, between March 2020 and June 2022, there were an estimated:

-- 1.2 million more antidepressant prescription items were issued than expected based on historical trends.
-However, this was not a statistically significant increase for the period.
+- 2.36 million more antidepressant prescription items issued than expected based on historical trends, however, this was not a statistically significant increase for the period

-- 481,000 fewer drugs for dementia prescription items were issued than expected based on historical trends.
-This was a statistically significant decrease for the period.
+- 1.01 million fewer drugs for dementia prescription items issued than expected based on historical trends – this was a statistically significant decrease for the period

 We're collecting feedback about our publications.
 You can complete a short survey to help us make our statistical releases more useful and accessible.